Martinique New York on Broadway, Curio Collection by Hilton: Homeless shelter

-Tourism in New York City had suffered during the 1960s and 1970s, leading many hotel operators to convert their hotels into apartment buildings.
-In 1972 or 1973, the American Red Cross and the government of New York City started using the Martinique as a homeless shelter for families.
+In the early 1970s, the American Red Cross and the government of New York City started using the Martinique as a homeless shelter for families.
+Sources disagree on whether this conversion took place in 1970, 1972, or 1973.
 Over the next two decades, the New York City government spent over $1 million per year to use the hotel as a shelter.
 Initially, the Martinique was a temporary shelter, housing families for only a short period of time.
 Over the years, the hotel typically housed families who could not be assigned to shelters in their own boroughs due to overcrowding, as well as those displaced by fire.
 The hotel became infamous as a homeless shelter.
 United Press International said the Martinique became "a national symbol of the helplessness and squalor faced by those too poor to afford housing", while local newspaper Newsday wrote: "The Martinique is a building that reeks of despair and of broken dreams.
 It is often called a symbol of the city's inability to deal with the homeless population."

 The reverend of the nearby Church of St. Francis of Assisi said in 1974 that the hotel housed 300 families, along with 175 "discharges from mental hospitals, addicts, and alcoholics".
 The Washington Post estimated in 1987 that one-sixth of the city's 12,000 homeless children lived at the Martinique, even though the hotel lacked basic facilities such as kitchens in each room.
 By December 1985, the Martinique housed over 1,400 children in 389 families; eighteen months later, there were 438 families.
 According to a 1986 analysis, families stayed at the Martinique for an average of 16 months.
 The author Jonathan Kozol analyzed conditions at the Martinique for his 1988 book Rachel and Her Children, a study of homeless families.
 According to Kozol, it cost $2,000 per month for a room housing a family of four and $3,000 per month for a family of six.
 The federal government paid 50 percent of this cost, while the state and city governments paid 25 percent each.